Sarah Biffin

-Early life
+Biography

-Sarah Biffen was born in 1784 to a family of farmers in East Quantoxhead, Somerset, with no arms and undeveloped legs – a result of the congenital condition phocomelia.
-Despite her disability she learned to read, and later was able to write using her mouth.
+Sarah Biffin was born on 25 October 1784 in East Quantoxhead, Somerset to her father Henry Biffin, a shoemaker, and his wife Sarah.
+She was born with no arms and undeveloped legs – a result of the congenital condition phocomelia, and would grow to a height of 37 inches.
+Biffin lived with her parents and four siblings in a farmworker's cottage, just outside East Quantoxhead.
+She learned to read and, despite her disability, later was able to write using her mouth.